dbaltor/library-scs-msa/README.md

 <br>
 4. Scale out the front-end application via the <code>cf scale app library-msa -i 3</code>command.<br>
 <br>
-You will notice that all AIs show consistent lists of readers and books as the both <b>Reader</b> and <b>Book</b> services are using the database services bound to them.<br>
+You will notice that all AIs show consistent lists of readers and books as both <b>Reader</b> and <b>Book</b> services are using backing database services bound to them.<br>
 <br>
 5. Stop the <b>Reader</b> service instance using the <code>cf stop library-reader-service</code> command.<br>
 <br>
-6. You can verify that the <b>Reader</b> service instance is gone clicking on the <i>List of Readers</i> link.
+6. You can verify that the <b>Reader</b> service instance is gone clicking on the <i>List of Readers</i> link on the home page.
 The list shows up empty.<br>
 <br>
 7. Navigate to the <i>List of Books</i> page.
-Borrowing a book to some reader who hasn't yet borrowed any books should be successful despite the *Reader* service being down.
+Borrow a book to some reader who hasn't yet borrowed any books.
+The operation is to succeed despite the <b>Reader</b> service being down.
 This is the <i>circuit breaker pattern</i> in action.<br>
 <br>
-8. You can access the back-end services RESTful APIs via the Spring Cloud Gateway.
+8. You can access the back-end services RESTful APIs via the <b>API Gateway</b>.
 For example, retrieve the list of books using the <code>http library-gtw.cfapps.io/library-book-service/books</code> command.
 <p/>
 <p/>
 <h2>Cleaning up:</h2>